CreativeSatinder/tal/README.md

    CREATE TABLE Appointments(ID BIGINT Identity, DateOfAppointment DateTime, TimeOfAppointment TIME) GO

 Please download and map the code to yor local and open in Visual Studio.
+Build the solution it will add the required packages.

 Areas of Improvement.